2026: More Hybrids

 New Kind of Hybrid

 Soon, a new kind of hybrid will be available – maybe it should be “re-available.”
-Nissan will soon introduce a series hybrid version of the Rogue.
+Nissan will introduce a series hybrid version of the Rogue.
 Most of today’s hybrids are parallel hybrids because the gas engine and electric motor(s) work together to drive the vehicle.
 A series hybrid only uses electricity to move the car.
 This type of hybrid uses a gasoline engine to generate electricity, and that electricity (stored in a small battery) is what drives the car.
-The Chevy Volt was supposed to use the same principle but later it was revealed that the gas engine drove the wheels in some circumstances.
-Still, Nissan’s technology, called e-Power, is already in use outside the U.S., so it should be ready for primetime by fall of 2026.
+The Chevy Volt was supposed to use the same principle, but later it was revealed that the gas engine drove the wheels in some circumstances.
+Still, Nissan’s technology, called e-Power, is already in use outside the U.S., so it should be ready for primetime by the fall of 2026.

 Scout Motors is reviving the spirit of the International Scout vehicles from a generation ago.